dvalnn/ACE/lab1/report/report.md

 }
 ```

-The for each LED the color is extracted from the LedHourglass object and
+For each LED the color is extracted from the LedHourglass object and
 converted to the 32bit RGB format required by the NeoPixelConnect library.
 each led is then updated using the `NeoPixelConnect::neoPixelSetValue()` function.
 We leave the `autoShow` parameter to true to ensure that the led strip is updated
 as soon as possible.

-#### 3.2.2 State Machine Implementation
+### 3.3 State Machine Implementation

 The state machines described in section [something] of the project are
 implemented in the 'main.cpp' file in a single function by the name of